freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### July 21, 2023
+1. Learn to code your own Threads clone.
+Oops.
+I mean Twitter clone.
+Mastodon, Blue Sky, everyone's building their own Twitter.
+And now you can, too.
+Of course, the real goal is to learn new tools.
+And learn you shall.
+You'll get hands-on practice with powerful new tools like Next.js, Supabase, and Tailwind.css.
+(5 hour YouTube course): https://www.freecodecamp.org/news/learn-full-stack-development-with-next-js-and-supabase-by-building-a-twitter-clone/

+2. Websites are fun.
+But sometimes you want a Graphical User Interface (GUI) that runs right on your user's operating system.
+That's where Python and the TKinter GUI library come in.
+This course is taught by software engineer and prolific freeCodeCamp contributor John Elder.
+You'll learn how to build ttkbootstrap widgets so your users can easily navigate and interact with your app.
+(3 hour YouTube course): https://www.freecodecamp.org/news/modern-python-app-design-with-ttkbootstrap/

+3. If you've got an old computer lying around, why not breathe new life into it by loading up a high-performance Linux operating system.
+I've found that even decade-old laptops can run like new with a light-weight Linux distribution.
+This tutorial will guide you through several options you can use to learn Linux through tinkering, while also resurrecting an old PC.
+(16 minute read): https://www.freecodecamp.org/news/lightweight-linux-distributions-for-your-pc/

+4. You may have heard the term “Information Architecture”.
+Designers think in terms of how to structure information so it can be as digestible as possible for users.
+This tutorial will explain key IA and User-Centric Design concepts.
+Then it will walk you through the process of planning the Userflow for a website or app.
+(20 minute read): https://www.freecodecamp.org/news/information-architecture-userflow-sitemap/

+5. I'm thrilled to announce that my friends Jess and Ramón are hosting another freely available coding bootcamp that uses freeCodeCamp's curriculum.
+This is the latest in their “Bad Website Club” series where people set their pride aside and just start coding for fun and practice.
+They'll host live streams throughout the month of August, and answer questions on the freeCodeCamp forum.
+If you have time, this is a fun way to make friends and learn about web development.
+(5 minute read): https://www.freecodecamp.org/news/free-webdev-bootcamp/

+Quote of the Week: *"There's a strand of the data viz world that argues that everything could be a bar chart.
+That's possibly true but also possibly a world without joy."* — Amanda Cox, Developer and Data Journalist

 ### July 14, 2023
 1. TypeScript is a popular version of JavaScript that uses static types.
 This means that for each variable in your code, you specify whether it's a string, array, integer, or other data type.
 Why bother with this?
 Because it will dramatically reduce the number of bugs in your codebase. freeCodeCamp moved to TypeScript a few years ago, and we haven't looked back.
 If you know some basic JavaScript, you can quickly learn TypeScript and start reaping the benefits.
 This full-length handbook will teach you how to use React with TypeScript.
 You can code along at home and build your own type-safe To Do List app. (full-length handbook – 2 hour read): https://www.freecodecamp.org/news/typescript-tutorial-for-react-developers/